yathAg/Physical_Verification_SKY130A/README.md

 ## Chapter 0 - Getting the tools

-To adequetly utilize the opensourse skywater130 pdk and understand the design flow we first require to install all the tools, which are
+To adequetly utilize the open source skywater130 pdk and understand the design flow we first require to install all the tools, which are
 - open_pdk
 - magic
 - ngspice